robertorcosta/azure-docs.pt-br/articles/automation/troubleshoot/runbooks.md

     –Parameters $params –wait
 ```

-## <a name="scenario-authentication-to-azure-fails-because-multifactor-authentication-is-enabled"></a><a name="auth-failed-mfa"></a>Cenário: falha na autenticação do Azure porque a autenticação multifator está habilitada
+## <a name="scenario-authentication-to-azure-fails-because-multifactor-authentication-is-enabled"></a><a name="auth-failed-mfa"></a>Cenário: A Autenticação do Azure falhou porque a autenticação multifator está habilitada

 ### <a name="issue"></a>Problema